jlries61/spm_kernel/README.md

 The web-based documentation for SPM can be accessed at
 <https://www.salford-systems.com/support/spm-user-guide/help>.

-Two additional commands are supported as follows:
+Three additional commands are supported as follows:

 * `$VARIMP` will display the variable importance report from the most current model or `AUTOMATE` battery in the form of a bar graph.